 Use cases for the Spiral model

-- Major edits are expected during the development cycle
+- Significant edits are expected during the software development life cycle

 V-shaped SDLC Model

-V-shaped SDLC model is an expansion of classic waterfall model and it’s based on associated test stage for the every development stage.
-This is a very strict model and the next stage is started only after the previous phase.
-This is also called “Validation and verification” model.
-Every stage has the current process control, to make sure that the conversion to the next stage is possible.
+To summarize, the V-shaped SDLC model is an expansion of the classic waterfall model, and it’s based on the associated test stage for every development stage.
+This is a rigorous model, and the next step is started only after the previous one is over.
+Every phase includes the current process control to ensure that the conversion to the next stage is possible.